Mobile Computing for Clinicians

 laptops.
 Every month sees the release of a better, faster, or cheaper

 Among the most widely used devices are advanced cell phones, combining the functions of a tablet computer and a cellular telephone.
 Advanced cell phones are designed for limited data input with thumb keyboards or on-screen virtual keyboards.
 Suitable activities on the limited screen size include reference applications designed for the form such as electronic pharmacopoeia, and applications for charge capture, limited note-taking, and e-mail.
 Lightweight forms of decision support, such as medical calculators, opiate dose-equivalent converters, and drug-drug interaction checkers are widely used.
 Large data entry tasks such as clinical documentation or full-scale order-writing is not realistic on these devices.
-Clinical information systems vendors are increasingly offering stripped-down user interfaces for small devices, and several bolt-on applications are available.
+Clinical information systems vendors are increasingly offering stripped-down user interfaces for small devices.